-Miyama’s Thatched Village Snow Lantern Festival
+Miyama’s Thatched Village Winter Lantern Festival

 Period